brightlystar0117/solana-sniper/README.md

+# This project was uploaded for educational purposes and an alternative to bots like bonkbot, this is not a pre-launch token sniper!
 # Solana Sniper Bot

 The Solana Sniper is a powerful Python-based tool designed to automate the process of buying and selling coins on the Solana blockchain.
 It allows you to set stop loss and limit orders, enabling you to execute trades automatically based on your predefined criteria.
 The sniper will snipe tokens from telegram channels based on CA or a birdeye url.
 Raydium has been added too because Jupiter does not support low liquidity coins.